Executors & Probate

 How Do You Close an Estate?

 Some states require a court petition before distributing assets and closing the estate.
-Even where not required, it is good practice to have all beneficiaries sign a document — prepared by an attorney — acknowledging receipt of assets and approving your actions.
-This protects you from future claims.
+The practice of beneficiaries signing documents which an attorney creates to show asset receipt and approve your actions has become a recommended method even when signing is not mandatory.
+The process protects you from future claims.

 Related Articles